Nuclear War Talk Prompts ‘Radiation Blocking’ Pills Sales To Skyrocket

 Unfortunately for those purchasers, potassium iodide is only effective in combating only 0.2 percent of the potential harmful radiation that would result from the detonation of a nuclear weapon, according to Business Insider.

-Last week, The Inquisitr reported on polls that continued to reflect the prevailing fear that the United States was headed for war — possibly escalating to nuclear war — under the prevailing foreign policies of the Trump administration.
+Last week, the Inquisitr reported on polls that continued to reflect the prevailing fear that the United States was headed for war — possibly escalating to nuclear war — under the prevailing foreign policies of the Trump administration.

 Nuclear war fears continued to fill the headlines in the past week.
 Hawaii sounded the alarm that it was under missile attack.